crcx/retroforth/RETRO-Book.md

 seek to implement a port to a new platform or to extend the I/O functionality you'll find helpful information here.

-# Internals: Interface Layers

-Nga provides a virtual processor and an extensible way of adding I/O devices, but does not provide any I/O itself.
-Adding I/O is the responsability of the *interface layer*.

-An interface layer will wrap Nga, providing at least one I/O device (a generic output target), and a means of interacting with the *retro image*.

-It's expected that this layer will be host specific, adding any system interactions that are needed via the I/O instructions.
-The image will typically be extended with words to use these.

 # Internals: Nga Virtual Machine

 ## Overview